rguske/rguske.github.io/post/vmware-ovftool-installation-was-unsuccessful-on-ubuntu-20/index.md

 ovftool: aliased to /usr/bin/vmware-ovftool/ovftool
 ```

-This allows me to run the `ovftool` as usual again.
+This allows me to run the `ovftool` as usual.

 ## Conclusion